Aiyan6/Annotate_Images/README.md

 # Annotate_Images
-Place all of the images to be annotated in a folder along with their xml labels.
-Keep the annotate.py file outside of this folder.
+Place all of the images to be annotated along with their xml labels in a separate directory Keep the annotate.py file outside of this directory